 Most side effects associated with chemotherapy may also be observed in targeted therapy.

-Different ways of using surgery during cancer and its treatment
+Surgery can be used in different ways during cancer and its treatment

 Here a surgeon extracts a cell or tissue sample from the patient’s body and studies it under a microscope.
 From the studies, he/she can determine the follow:

 - If the cell or tissue is cancerous